jiang-yuyan/jiang-yuyan.github.io/contents/home.md

 7. **COLLNET Journal of Scientometrics and Information Management (ESCI)**
 8. **JMIR Dermatology (Scopus)**
 9. **JMIR Data**
-10.**Access: An International Journal of the Nepal Library Association**
+10. **Access: An International Journal of the Nepal Library Association**